Skip to content

 # all backend tests

-cd backend && bun test
+cd example/backend && bun test

 # a single file

-cd backend && bun test __tests__/actions/user.test.ts
+cd example/backend && bun test __tests__/actions/user.test.ts

 # full CI — lint + test both frontend and backend